More than the Sum of Its Parts: Dutch SIGMA Ships for Vietnam

 The SIGMA design uses standard, 7.2m sections, separated by bulkheads with watertight doors.
 That block size allows the ship to meet international requirements for surviving 6m wide damage to the ship.
 To add capabilities, people, or space, just add blocks to the design, and a base 50m OPV design can morph all the way to a 90m corvette (Indonesia) or even a full-featured 105m – 150m frigate (Morocco).
 Necessary standardization within compartment interfaces, beams, doors, portals, stairs and other key construction components adds more efficiencies.

-Early reports in October 2011 indicated that an agreement was in progress with Vietnam, whereby the first 2 SIGMA ships would be built in Vlissingen, the Netherlands, and the last 2 would be built in Vietnam, under Dutch supervision.
+Oct 23/11: Reports indicate an agreement in progress with Vietnam, whereby the first 2 SIGMA ships will be built in Vlissingen, the Netherlands, and the last 2 would be built in Vietnam, under Dutch supervision.
 That would represent a big step forward for Vietnam’s shipbuilding industry.
+Sources: Defense Update, “Vietnam Negotiate Buying four Sigma Corvettes from the Netherlands”

 - Damen Schelde – Sigma Series.
 See also their “SIGMA Corvettes TNI-AL” and “SIGMA Frigates CMRM” pages.